with ELECTRAVIA propulsion system

 Between 1rst and 3rd of August, 7 fight tests have been realized.
 Data are extrated from specific instrumentation developped for this aircraft and this application.

-First tests results are very encouraging :
+Some tests results :

 - max climb rate : 6 m/sec / 1.181 ft/mn